janelia-flyem/NeuroProof/README.md

 * Tools to assess the amount of work required to edit/revise a segmentation
 * Simple and access-efficient graph-library implementation and straightforward conversion to powerful boost graph library
-* Data stack implementation that allows one leverage image processing algorithms in [Vigra](http://hci.iwr.uni-heidelberg.de/vigra)
+* Data stack implementation that allows one to leverage image processing algorithms in [Vigra](http://hci.iwr.uni-heidelberg.de/vigra)
-* Python bindings to enable accessing the Rag, segmentation routines, and editing operations in various tool environments like in Gala and [Raveler](https://openwiki.janelia.org/wiki/display/flyem/Raveler)
+* Python bindings to enable accessing the Rag, segmentation routines, and editing operations in various tool environments like in [Gala](https://github.com/janelia-flyem/gala) and [Raveler](https://openwiki.janelia.org/wiki/display/flyem/Raveler)

 ## Installation Instructions

 NeuroProof is currently only supported on linux operating systems.
 It probably would be relatively straightforward to build on a MacOS.
+Documentation in NeuroProof follow Doxygen comment conventions; an html view can be created by running the following command:

+    % doxygen doxygenconfig.file

-NeuroProof supports two mechanisms for installation.
+NeuroProof supports two mechanisms for installation:

 ### Buildem